ncatlab/nlab-content/pages/18181.md

 > The synthetic unity of con­sciousness is ... an objective condition of all cognition, ...
 (B138)

-Now a question regarding the purpose of the categories arises, since for Kant
+Now a question regarding the purpose of the categories arises since for Kant

-> [The Categories] are only rules for an understanding whose entire capacity consists in thinking, i.e., in the action of bringing the synthesis of the manifold that is given to it in intuition from elsewhere to the unity of apperception, which therefore __cognizes__ nothing at all by itself, but only combines and orders the material for cognition, the in­tuition, which must be given to it through the object."
+> [the Categories] are only rules for an understanding whose entire capacity consists in thinking, i.e., in the action of bringing the synthesis of the manifold that is given to it in intuition from elsewhere to the unity of apperception, which therefore __cognizes__ nothing at all by itself, but only combines and orders the material for cognition, the in­tuition, which must be given to it through the object.
 (B145)

 While "Space and time are valid, as conditions of the possibility of how objects can be given to us, no further than for objects of the senses, hence only for ex­perience."
 (B148) the categories are rules regarding how understanding may occur.